codecell/shooting_game/README.md

     ```yarn OR npm install```
 4. Start the webback server.
     ```npm run start```
-webpack will automatiaclly serve the compiled build on http://localhost:8081/.
+webpack will automatically serve the compiled build on http://localhost:8081/.

 ## Author